 For most attorneys, the best method to get ready -- to organize --- for a trial is first to buy a bundled trial notebook system.
 Most attorneys don't get to trial much, which means most attorneys have not developed their own trial notebook system.
 The remedy is simple: Start your litigation and trial preparation by using a notebook system developed by a senior and experienced trial attorney.
 Read who wrote ours!
 The proven system we offer is more than a method of organizing you for trial.
 LitigationReady!™ also has pages of tips and tactics.
 For example, LitigationReady!™contains a form "Standard Questions to Use Against Adverse Witness" to place in your notebooks.
 Every trial attorney needs to have some standard questions and lines to use in situations which are common in litigation.
 So LitigationReady!™ has those standard questions and lines.

-LitigationReady!™ is a dollar-wise investment.
-Less that $70 is not a huge expenditure, but it surely pays off in time saved and mistakes avoided.
+LitigationReady!™ is a dollar-wise investment. $70 is not a huge expenditure, but it surely pays off in time saved and mistakes avoided.
 LitigationReady!™ is a very low investment with a high value return.

 The Workhorse Two Dozen:

 a trial testimony objections checklist (contains short law points